pnnl/Radiopurity-database-assistant/README.md

 #### Available Pages
 The user interface provides an easy way to interact with the database.
 The user can search, insert, and update assays as well as assay requests.
+* `/login` allows a user to log in with the general read-only credentials or the general read/edit credentials.
 * `/search` allows the user to assemble queries and use them to search the database.
 Search results are displayed at the bottom of the page, along with a count of the number of records found that match the query.
 A small summary of each record's information is provided in the list of search